sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/beyond-getting-started/index.md

 ### `SCFirstOrderLogic.LanguageIntegration`

-As mentioned briefly in 'getting started', a language-integrated appropach to sentence creation is available.
+As mentioned briefly in 'getting started', a language-integrated approach to sentence creation is available.
 See [here](beyond-getting-started/language-integration.md) for details.

 ### `SCFirstOrderLogic.SentenceFormatting`